bbbbbbzhou/Virtual-Dual-Energy/README.md

 [[Paper](https://arxiv.org/pdf/1810.09354.pdf)]

-This repository contains the PyTorch implementation of MCA-Net for DE bone image generation.
+This repository contains the PyTorch implementation of MCA-Net for DE bone image generation. \
+Pre-trained model is available upon request via: \
+https://drive.google.com/file/d/1agAASv1B5Uecxh9uyt4q2i-6NTDRLPYc/view?usp=sharing

-Pre-trained model is available upon request via: https://drive.google.com/file/d/1agAASv1B5Uecxh9uyt4q2i-6NTDRLPYc/view?usp=sharing We provide an example case in the './example_data/'
+We provide an example case study in the './example_data/'

 ### Citation
 If you use this code for your research or project, please cite: